dixitox/Microsoft-Purview-Data-Governance-Upskilling/modules/module03.md

 #### Give Purview data reader role on Az SQL database:

+Let's give the Purview data map scanner the right permission it needs for the scan.
-Run the following in **Query Editor (preview)** in Azure SQL, using Entra ID login:
+Start by going to the  **Query Editor (preview)** in Azure SQL DB.

-Provided you have done the above
+- Login using the Entra ID option
+- Run the following scripts:

 ```sql
 CREATE USER [<your-purview-account-name>] FROM EXTERNAL PROVIDER;